Bisonai/data-feed-consumer/README.md

 npx mnemonics
 ```

-After mnemonic is generated, you need to convert it to public address and fund it with KLAY.
+After mnemonic is generated, you need to convert it to public address and fund it with $KAIA.
-If you do not have any KLAY in your account, you cannot deploy smart contracts or make any transactions.
+If you do not have any $KAIA in your account, you cannot deploy smart contracts or make any transactions.

 You can convert your newly generated mnemonic with following hardhat task.
 Please replace the `[MENONIC]` with your mnemonic.